jasalt/phel-wp-plugin/README.md

 ## `phel-config.php`

 - XDebug's (included with VVV) infinite loop detection gives false positive on default setting and requires `ini_set('xdebug.max_nesting_level', 300);`
 - Compatibility between with Phel and WordPress error logging facilities is work-in-progress.
-Currently error log file path is set into plugin dir with `->setErrorLogFile($projectRootDir . 'error.log')`, but this should be changed for production.
+Currently, error log file path is set into plugin dir with `->setErrorLogFile($projectRootDir . 'error.log')`, but this should be changed for production.